 Fire Hazards in Presence of Various Substances: Not available.

-Risks of explosion of the product in presence of mechanical impact: Not available.
+Explosion Hazards in Presence of Various Substances: Risks of explosion of the product in presence of mechanical impact: Not available.
 Risks of explosion of the product in presence of static discharge: Not available.